fiskaltrust/interface-doc/doc/appendix-at-rksv/reference-tables/reference-tables.md

 ### Type of Journal: ftJournalType

-This table expands on the values provided in table of chapter xxx on page xxx with values applicable to the Austrian market.
+This table expands on the values provided in table of Chapter <!-- TODO: Chapter reference --> xxx on page xxx with values applicable to the Austrian market.
 <!-- PVO: chapter references-->

 | **Value**            | **Description**                | **Version** |